 Dr Jane Suzanne Carroll B.A., Ph.D.
 (Dublin)

-Ussher Assistant Professor in Children's Literature and Co-Director of M.Phil. in Children's Literature
+Ussher Associate Professor in Children's Literature and Co-Director of M.Phil. in Children's Literature

 Research and Teaching Interests